 Diversity Classifications: Historically Underutilized Business Zone (HUBZone)

-Diversity classifications can apply to business owners, but also to specific geographic locations as is the case with the Historically Underutilized Business Zone (HUBZone) program.
+Diversity classifications can apply to business owners and specific geographic locations, as is the case with the Historically Underutilized Business Zone (HUBZone) program.
 Offered through the Small Business Administration (SBA), HUBZone supports small business growth in historically underutilized business zones, aiding those small businesses which are in economically struggling communities.
 As government procurement agents prepare to find vendors to fulfill goals and spending allocated by President Biden’s $2 trillion infrastructure plan, they will likely be looking for vendors who also meet the standards of their supplier diversity programs.

 Supplier diversity programs exist across many government agencies.
 The goal is to support underrepresented groups, or in this case, areas, by setting a percentage of suppliers that the department wants to hire that have diverse backgrounds or are located in economically struggling communities.
 For a company to qualify for the HUBZone certification, at least 35 percent of employees must live in an area that has been designated as a HUBZone.